From area weather and population to major cultural assets, here are some at-a-glance facts about Raleigh and Wake County.

 PRINCIPLE COLLEGES AND UNIVERSITIES

 Women's Colleges: Meredith College.
 Culinary School: The Chef's Academy.
 Religious Colleges: Shepherds Theological Seminary, Southeastern Baptist Theological Seminary.
 Community College: Wake Technical Community College.
 Historically Black Universities: Saint Augustine's University, Shaw University.
 Major Research University: North Carolina State University.
 Law School: Norman Adrian Wiggins School of Law (Campbell University).
-Other: William Peace University.
+Other Private: William Peace University.